domeepc/ARSandbox/README.md

 No projector calibration yet; using the default projection.
 ```

 That is expected — the projection is not aligned to the sand until step 5.
+On
+every later run, once step 5 has been done once, the saved calibration is
+applied automatically — no need to remember `-fpv`.

 ## 2. Open the control panel